thecmdrunner/quick-vm/README.md

 </p>

- Note that any Linux distribution will work just fine as long as it is somewhat recent, and can install `virt-manager` and `qemu`. ***Linux Kernel Version 5.4 LTS or newer is recommended.***
+ Note that any Linux distribution will work just fine as long as it is somewhat recent, just make sure you install `virt-manager` and `qemu`. ***Linux Kernel Version 5.4 LTS or newer is recommended.***

  You can make a Linux VM or a Windows VM.
 However, this guide focuses on making a Windows VM, as the process is a relatively easier for Linux VM because you don't have to install any drivers through an iso.